scottslowe/learning-tools/terraform/aws/bastion-aws/README.md

 * **data.tf**: This Terraform configuration file provides information to Terraform on which AWS AMIs to use.

-* **instances.yml**: This Terraform configuration file specifies the AWS instances to create.
+* **instances.tf**: This Terraform configuration file specifies the AWS instances to create.

 * **networking.tf**: This Terraform configuration creates all the networking components: the VPC (Virtual Private Cloud), subnets, Internet gateway, and the route table.

 * **output.tf**: This Terraform configuration file supplies information about the instances created by Terraform (public and private IP addresses, as appropriate).

-* **provider.tf**: This Terraform configuration files configures the AWS provider to use the "us-west-2" region.
-You'll need to edit this file if you'd like to use a different AWS region.
+* **provider.tf**: This Terraform configuration files configures the AWS provider.

 * **README.md**: The file you're currently reading.